nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 EOF
 ```

 ### Send Traffic to the Basic Headers Application

 To access the application, we will use `curl` to send requests to the `headers` endpoint.
 Notice our configured header values can be seen in the `responseHeaders` section below.
-We have four custom response headers defined.
+We have four custom response headers defined - `X-Header-Unmodified`, `X-Header-Add`, `X-Header-Set`, `X-Header-Remove`.

 ```shell
 curl -i --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/headers